 As part of the water balance output, graphs of modelled outputs for the simulated extraction and release of water to/from the Hunter River were produced.
-These graphs showed the 5th, 10th, 90th and 95th percentile, as well as the median extraction/discharge values over the ten year simulation period, and are presented in the sections below.
+These graphs showed the 5th, 10th, 90th and 95th percentile, as well as the median extraction/discharge values over the life of mine simulation period, and are presented in the sections below.